LaurenceWarne/mc-biome-viewer/README.md

 The package currently supports reading a Minecraft world from a save file (```mc-biome-viewer-view-save```), and from a seed (```mc-biome-viewer-view-seed```).

-Minecraft versions from 1.0 to 1.16.1 are currently supported (but you *must* have a Minecraft launcher profile which uses this version).
+Minecraft versions from 1.0 to 1.16.1 are currently supported (but you *must* have a Minecraft launcher profile which uses the version in question).

 ![mc-biome-viewer example](https://user-images.githubusercontent.com/17688577/86047700-34d46300-ba47-11ea-9a2a-f5fcef9f70f2.png)